jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 For each sequence, reactivity at each nucleotide position is provided in separate columns labeled **reactivity_0001** to **reactivity_0206**, where 206 corresponds to the maximum sequence length in the dataset.
 Not all sequences reach this length, and many positions, particularly near the **5′ and 3′ ends**, are missing for all sequences due to experimental constraints.

 As a consequence, approximately **50% of all values** across the reactivity columns are missing.
-This high proportion is largely driven by terminal regions where reactivity values are systematically absent for every sequence.
+This high proportion is primarily driven by terminal regions where reactivity values are systematically absent for every sequence.

 <div style="text-align:center; font-weight:bold; font-size:1.3em; margin-bottom:0.5em;">
 Missing reactivity values per position